HabanaAI/Model-References/TensorFlow/computer_vision/densenet/README.md

 * Decreased the recommended batch size in the README to 128 per HPU for 1 server scenario to reach accuracy target after 90 epochs.
 * Set `--initial_lr` to 0.28 in the README for 128 batch size on 1 server.
   * Removed in-code rescaling of the learning rate provided as `--initial_lr`

-### Training Script Modifications
-The below lists the major changes applied to the model:

-* Changed some scripts to run the model on Gaudi.
-This includes loading Habana TensorFlow modules and using  multiple Gaudi cards helpers.
-* Added support for distributed training using HPUStrategy.
-* Optimized data pipeline.
-* Removed color distortion and random image rotation from training data augmentation.
-* Added learning rate scheduler with warmup and set as default.
-* Added kernel and bias regularization including Conv2D and Dense layers.
-* Added further TensorBoard and performance logging options.
-* Added further synthetic data and tensor dumping options.